HerveAbdi/data4PCCAR/README.md

 ### recode2Integer

-recodes a vector of real values to integers matching
+Recodes a vector of real values to integers matching
     a given distribution for the integers.

  ### renormInertiaExPo

- renorms
+ Renorms
  the output of an `ExPosition` function (e.g.,
 `epCA, epPCA, epMCA`) to a given constant.

  ### scale0

-centers and normalizes a vector to norm 1 or to norm
+Centers and normalizes a vector to norm 1 or to norm
 $(N - 1)$.
 The function
 `scale0` gives the same results as `scale` except